shopware5/devdocs/source/blog/_posts/2017-08-24-mutation-testing.md

 ```

 ## Conclusion
 Mutation Testing especially humbug is a powerful tool to rate the quality of your unit tests.
-It checks the hole test suite and give you the safety that your created tests are useful.
+It checks the hole test suite and gives you the safety that your created tests are useful.
 Our b2b-suite has at the moment a Mutation Score Indicator of 79%.
-So I think there is some place left for improvements ;-).
+So I think there is some space left for improvements ;-).

 If you are interested in the source code, it can be found [here](https://github.com/teiling88/mutation-testing).